 To create Valentine’s collage paintings, students paint with red, purple, and pink.
 When the paint is still wet, students put tissue paper, ribbon, glitter, and/or lace hearts in the paint.
 Be sure to mix some glue in the paint to make sure the collage materials stick.
 For extra fun, cut the paper in the shape of a heart!

 Don’t be afraid of this messy activity!
 Art is messy, but the process is a learning experience, and the finished product is worth it!
 Don’t stress about the mess.
 Cover the table with a tablecloth to make clean-up quick.
-Heart cookie cutter art is another fun art activity (and less messy).
-Students make prints by stamping the cookie cutters in the paint.

 Friends stick together just like magnets!
 Explore and investigate magnets in the science center is the perfect study for a Valentine’s Day theme.
 Explore what magnets are the strongest using magnet sensory bottles, what is and what is not magnetic on a sorting board, and make magnet robots!
 Grab my All About Magnets science unit from my TpT store HERE.